 Sweetling reproduction begins when two Sweetlings copulate.
-The product that exits their genitals, regardless of actual composition, has the necessary bits of ‘genetic code’ in order to set production into motion (This code can enter in anywhere in the body, it will always be brought down to the stomach area).
+The product that exits their genitals, regardless of actual composition, has the necessary bits of ‘genetic code’ in order to set production into motion (This code can enter from anywhere on the body, but it will always be brought down to the stomach area).

-This means, however, that only Sweetlings can only impregnate other Sweetlings, and can only be impregnated by fellow Sweetlings.
+This means, however, that only a Sweetling can only impregnate other Sweetlings, and can only be impregnated by fellow Sweetlings.

 Due to the flexible nature of the species, either sexual organ can be created and are functional, regardless of base gender.

 A short time after copulation, a clutch of eggs made of a fusion of materials of the two Sweetlings will start forming within the body.
 The eggs take roughly two days to incubate before being ready, at which point they can either be removed from the body or kept inside.

 The number of eggs in a given clutch varies, the body creating enough shells to house the inseminating Sweetling's material in full.
 The shells of these eggs can be made out of any of the materials of the Sweetling they are growing inside, leading to clutches with a wide variety of consistencies and colors between eggs.

 Additionally, among any batch of eggs there a handful that grow double to triple the size of the rest of the eggs, gaining elaborate patterns and accents across their surface.
 Despite their larger size and presence, these eggs seem to be functionally identical to the rest.

 Inside each incubated egg is a Theyra.
 Each of these Theyra has the potential to create a Sweetling, but a host must be found or the egg must be nurtured before the process can begin.